bc2424/UEFN-PIE/README.md

 - Vehicles in BR

 ## To do
-- Move to 27.11.
+- Proper emoting
-- Look into emoting
+- Better vehicle patch
-- Make vehicles work in STW
+- More detailed guide
 - Gadgets
 - Fix Storm Damage in BR
 - Fix Particle FX